+This would provide increased natural flood mitigation measures, reducing surface water run-off, and slowing water flow.
+Services for Council owned estate, and (Secondary) Cabinet Member for Planning, Infrastructure and Economic Development for planning policy work.
+Heathlands.
+More generally, this action can also routinely be taken forward through subsequent local plan reviews.
 That a proposals map outlining the areas within the borough where the biodiversity net gain could be used to secure schemes that deliver holistic improvements to the Water Management Cycle, be attached to the D&S DPD.
 This would support the creation and delivery of improvements to the water management cycle, so that the biodiversity net gain received through new developments could be maximised quickly.
 Cabinet Member for Planning, Infrastructure and Economic Development A proposals map is not appropriate as the Local Plan Review provides the strategic approach to BNG - it contains the Biodiversity Net Gain policy which requires any BNG to first be achieved on the development site itself, where this is possible.
 It also refers to the Biodiversity Opportunity Areas, for example, which reflect the Kent Biodiversity Strategy - this identifies the areas for focus.
-The D&S DPD then contains BNG detail.
-Head of Spatial Planning and Economic Development To promote the separation of roof water from the sewer systems in new build properties and property conversion and extensions, including through the D&S DPD.
-To reduce the burden placed on combined sewer systems and the likelihood of sewerage flooding.
-Through its review, the Group were informed that in some cases, the majority of liquid within the combined sewer systems is rain and surface water.
-Cabinet Member for Planning, Infrastructure and Economic Development This matter is dealt with in Building Regulations, which are continuing to be enhanced through the imminent Future Homes Standard.
-Realistically, the Council does not have the resources or technical expertise to start to design and then enforce its own suite of enhanced regulations, nor the evidence suite to support making such changes.
+The D&S DPD then contains BNG detail, to include Heathlands, Invicta, and Lidsing potentially.
+There could however be a "call for sites" in the next LPR for BNG receptor sites, that could be the starting point for assessing and then formulating a proposals map.
 Head of Spatial Planning and Economic Development